ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 To create a new LoopBack project, use the command apic loopback; then use the apic edit command to edit the project in the API Designer.

 >**Note**: When working with the toolkit always be careful of where you are located on your file system.
 The working directory from where the apic command are started will be considered as the root of the loopback projects and products/APIs you are working at some point.
 Cautious must be taken on how you organize the directories.
-It also must take in considerations that at some point you will want to source control some of the generated files (such as the yaml files for example) in a Source Control Management system such as github.
+It also must take in considerations that at some point you will want to source control some of the generated files (such as the yaml files for example) in a Source Control Management system such as GitHub.

 1. Create an API Connect LoopBack application.

   ```
-  $ mkdir -p <your-favorite-working-dir>/apic/myfirstproject
+  $ mkdir -p <your-favourite-working-dir>/apic/myfirstproject
-  $ cd <your-favorite-working-dir>/apic/myfirstproject
+  $ cd <your-favourite-working-dir>/apic/myfirstproject
   $ apic loopback
   ```